Radiation Dose Calculator

 Frequently asked questions

-What is the difference between absorbed dose, equivalent dose, and effective dose in radiation protection?
+What are the key differences between absorbed dose, equivalent dose, and effective dose?

-What are the safe annual radiation dose limits for workers and the general public?
+What are the annual radiation dose limits for workers and the general public?